 Snow and Avalanches: Our guides are constantly practicing snow and avalanche management as they analyze the changes in the conditions and make guiding decisions accordingly.
 Each morning and evening they meet to evaluate and discuss the weather, snow stability and terrain based on field observations and data supplied by remote weather stations and the Canadian Avalanche Association.

 Safety Equipment: In order to help mitigate risk, Great Canadian Heli-Skiing supplies every guest with a Barry VOX avalanche beacon.
 Our guiding team selected this beacon because it is easy to use and accurate.
 On the morning of your first day of heli-skiing you will be shown how to use it.
 In addition to avalanche beacons, each group will carry a backpack that includes a shovel, VHF radio, and a few spare pieces of equipment.
 Guests will take turns carrying this pack.

-Airbag use has increased over the past few years, especially in Europe.
-It should be noted that European conditions vary greatly from those found in Canada and the results of airbag use may differ.
+Airbags: Airbag use has increased over the past few years, especially in Europe.
+It should be noted that European snow conditions and terrain vary greatly from those in Canada, and the results of airbag use may differ.
 Our guiding team does not promote the use of airbags, but you are more than welcome to use one.
 We have a limited quantity of Mammut Rockers available for rent at our lodge.
 To secure a bag, you must book one in advance.